 Geographic atrophy (GA), is an advanced form of age-related macular degeneration (AMD), affecting the retina, a part of the eye that sends information to the brain to enable sight.1 Many people with AMD do not immediately recognise the symptoms, mistaking them for normal signs of ageing, which leads to more severe vision loss.2,3

 In a person with GA, visual clarity can still be good if the macula – the central area of the retina responsible for sharp, central vision – is spared.
-42% of patients with GA have a visual acuity of 20/200 – the threshold for legal blindness – or worse.
+Over 40% of people with GA have a visual acuity of 20/200 – the threshold for legal blindness – or worse.
 Healthy vision is 20/20.4

 There are currently no treatments available to slow the progression of GA.
 Clinical trials are underway for potential GA treatments.
 Low vision aids like magnifiers or special eyeglasses may also be prescribed.1